My Best Friend's Story

 My Best Friend's Story (流金岁月) is a 2020 Chinese drama television series directed by Shen Yan and starring Ni Ni and Liu Shishi.
 It is adapted from the novel The Golden Years (流金岁月) written by Yi Shu.
-The series follows the story of friendship between two stunningly beautiful women who forged a close bond when they were still young.
-They supported each other through thick and thin.
-The series airs on CCTV-8 and iQIYI starting from December 28, 2020 to January 15, 2021.
+The series follows the story of a friendship between two women who forged a close childhood bond through periods of success and failure.
+The series aired on CCTV-8 and iQIYI from 28 December 2020 to 15 January 2021.

 Plot

-Jiang Nansun (Liu Shishi) and Zhu Suosuo (Ni Ni) were born into two completely opposite families, but this did not prevent them from becoming each other's best friends.
+Jiang Nansun and Zhu Suosuo were born into two completely opposite families.
 They have known each other since they were very young and spent a carefree childhood with each other.
 Jiang Nansun is a daughter who was born with a golden spoon.
-Although she was a good girl since she was a child, there is actually a rebellious power hidden in her heart.
-Zhu Suosuo grew up in a broken family, so she has an unlimited desire for marriage and family.
+Although she was a good girl since she was a child, there is a rebellious power hidden in her heart.
+Zhu Suosuo grew up in a broken family, and she has a strong desire for marriage and family.

 The dual changes of family and love left Jiang Nansun at a loss.
 At this moment, Zhu Suosuo stepped forward and took in Jiang Nansun, who had nowhere to go.
-With Zhu Suosuo's help, Jiang Nansun insisted on completing her studies and entering the workplace.
-However, Zhu Suosuo, who finally got married and suffered an emotional change after marriage.
+With Zhu Suosuo's help, Jiang Nansun completed her studies and entered the workplace.
+However, Zhu Suosuo, who finally got married, suffered an emotional change after her marriage.
 At this time, Jiang Nansun gradually matures in thought and perception.
 The two girls supported each other and healed each other.